The Right Reverend Andrew W Curnow AM

 He has a strong passion and interest in welfare and education having held leadership positions with the Brotherhood of St Laurence, the Council of Christian Education in Schools (ACCESS), the Melbourne College of Divinity (now University of Divinity), Anglicare Victoria, Anglicare Australia, Benetas and St Luke’s Anglicare.
 He is currently involved with Anglicare Victoria, Trinity Theological College, New Horizons Welfare Services and Bencourt Care.

-Bishop Andrew has also been a member of the General Synod Standing Committee of the Anglican Church of Australia since 1998 and was awarded an Australia Medal in 2013 in recognition of his leadership to the Anglican Church of Australia.
+Bishop Andrew has also been a member of the General Synod Standing Committee of the Anglican Church of Australia since 1998 and was made a member of the Order of Australia (AM) in 2013 in recognition of his leadership to the Anglican Church of Australia.

 Bishop Andrew Curnow